mangopulp1/Calculator/README.md

 # Calculator
-Calculator package use it in your own project how ever you like.
+Calculator file released  use it in your own project how ever you like.